-Dr. Leisha Strachan is an associate professor in the Faculty of Kinesiology and Recreation Management at the University of Manitoba.
-She completed her doctoral degree at Queen’s University in Kingston, Ontario.
-Her line of research focuses on integrating positive youth development research into sport and examining those experiences for children and youth at recreational or elite levels.
+Dr. Leisha Strachan, a first generation Black Canadian, is a professor in the Faculty of Kinesiology and Recreation Management at the University of Manitoba.
+She completed her doctoral degree at Queen’s University in Kingston, Ontario (advisors: Dr. Jean Cote and Dr. Janice Deakin).
+Her line of research focuses on integrating positive youth development research into coaching and parent practices in sport and examining those experiences for children and youth at recreational or elite levels.
 An avid coach, Dr. Strachan is also involved in community organizations in Winnipeg working to teach positive skills and enable positive experiences for young people.

-Dr. Dany MacDonald is an associate professor in the Department of Family and Nutritional Sciences at the University of Prince Edward Island.
-He completed his undergraduate training in the Department of Psychology at Bishop’s University in Lennoxville, Quebec.
-He then completed his Master’s and Doctorate degrees in the School of Kinesiology and Health Studies at Queen’s University in Kingston, Ontario.
+Dr. Dany MacDonald is an associate professor in the Department of Applied Human Sciences at the University of Prince Edward Island.
+He completed his undergraduate degree in the Department of Psychology at Bishop’s University in Lennoxville, Quebec.
+He then completed his Masters and Doctorate degrees in the School of Kinesiology and Health Studies at Queen’s University in Kingston, Ontario.
 His research interests are in positive youth development through sport.
 More specifically, he is interested in understanding which characteristics of youth sport programs are most effective in fostering positive personal development.
-He is also interested in understanding factors affecting elite athlete development, coaching, and the development of measurement instruments.
+He is also interested in understanding overall athlete development through issues related to coaching, and the development of measurement instruments.